utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ## **Target user profile, value proposition, and user stories**

 ### ***Target user profile***
 Charles, 20, is a computer science student at UTEC, and currently studies from open coursework initiatives, youtube lectures, and any book he can find.
-He  gets stumped whenever hr doesen't know the anser to a question,for most of these offer no step by step solutions, and has to find new sources for every course he takes, for most of these sources are not complete.
+He  gets stumped whenever he doesen't know the answer to a question,as most of these offer no step by step solutions.
+Alseo,he has to find new sources for every course he takes, for most of these sources are not complete.

 ### ***Value proposition***
 EasyExam gives you exercises that makes you a great student and saves you time to be a great teacher.
 It does it in a centralized manner, using constantly validated problems on most subjects just a simple step away.